 The federal government’s Work Opportunity Tax Credit (WOTC) is a program that supports businesses that hire veterans, as well as other underserved groups, to allow them the opportunity to contribute to the prosperity of our country by giving tax credit for such hires.

-Is a member of a family that received Supplemental Nutritional Assistance Program (SNAP) benefits (food stamps) for at least a 3-month period during the 15-month period ending on the hiring date
+Member of a family that received Supplemental Nutritional Assistance Program (SNAP) benefits (food stamps) for at least a 3-month period during the 15-month period ending on the hiring date

-Is unemployed for (a) at least 4 weeks in the year ending on the hiring date or (b) at least 6 months in the year ending on the hiring date
+Unemployed for (a) at least 4 weeks in the year ending on the hiring date or (b) at least 6 months in the year ending on the hiring date

 The veteran’s status requires the veteran to (1) have served on active duty (not including training) in the U.S. Armed Forces for more than 180 days or to have been discharged or released from active duty for a service-connected disability, and (2) not have a period of active duty (not including training) of more than 90 days that ended during the 60-day period ending on the hiring date.